-At McCall, we have four core values, four guiding principles, that guide everything we do.
+At McCall, we have four core beliefs, four guiding principles, that guide everything we do.
 We believe strongly in these and they influence everything we do.
-Camp McCall is guided by the following values:
+Camp McCall is guided by the following beliefs:

 Everyone Needs to Experience God.

 We are all unique individuals, but regardless of where you live, your personality, your background (or any of a thousand other variables), we believe that everyone needs to experience God.Perhaps St. Augustine said it best: "You have made us for yourself, O Lord, and our hearts are restless until they rest in you."Camp McCall exists to provide opportunities for people to encounter and experience God, and we know experiencing Him comes in many different ways.
 We seek to provide a variety of experiences, from adventure-based activities to quiet contemplation that will help people experience God in a new or renewed manner.
 Ecclesiastes 3:11 says that God has put eternity in our hearts, and we want to help prepare people for that eternity.
 Everything we do springs from a basic conviction of helping people connect with God.

 Camp is an important time of preparation for the rest of your life.The experiences, the relationships made, the lessons learned, the spiritual growth and character development that occurs at camp plays a significant role in the person campers will become.Multiple studies have shown that camp experiences have a tremendous, formative impact on child and adolescent development.
 Sometimes the learning is simple (how to clean up a table after a meal or how to paddle a canoe) and sometimes very profound (how to take care of yourself away from home or the importance of missions in the life of a Christian), but the potential for learning is practically unlimited.As a former camper and Staffer, I frequently identify important habits, lessons, and truths that I learned during my time at McCall.
 At Camp McCall, we want to help campers prepare successfully for life.